microsoft/vscode-docs/blogs/2017/09/28/java-debug.md

 1. In Visual Studio Code, open the **Extensions** view (`kb(workbench.view.extensions)`).
 2. Type "java" to filter the list.
-3. Find and install the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) or standalone [Java Debugger for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension if you already have [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) installed.
+3. Find and install the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) or standalone [Java Debugger for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension if you already have [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) installed.

-You also install the **Java Extension Pack** directly from this blog post:
+You also install the **Extension Pack for Java** directly from this blog post:

-<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Java Extension Pack</a>
+<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

 After reloading VS Code, open a folder that contains a Java project and follow below steps: